 How ADHD Medication Works

-I’m trying to keep this as simple as possible without going into the science behind this so it is easily understood.
-If you’d like to read in-depth about how stimulants work you can visit the NIH website here.
+I’m trying to keep this as simple as possible without going into the science behind this so it’s easy to understand.
+If you’d like to read more in-depth about how stimulants work you can visit the NIH website here.

 So the goal of ADHD medications is to increase dopamine levels in the brain, thus improving concentration and reducing the negative symptoms associated with ADHD.

-However, it’s critical that your child’s body is not deficient of omega-3 so their body can actually produce adequate levels of dopamine in the first plac.
+However, it’s critical that your child’s body is not deficient of omega-3 so their body can actually produce adequate levels of dopamine in the first place.

 But what this all means is, even if your child is on medication for ADHD, if they have an omega-3 deficiency, the medication may not work to its full potential because their body needs these essential fats to produce dopamine in the first place.